Here are some recommendations for getting the best performance from your Gmail account:

 When switching to a Google Workspace Gmail account, merge your mail folders before migrating email to Gmail.
 For fine-grained organization after migration, try using multiple labels per message instead of creating exclusive labels.

-- Know the limits.
-To help keep Gmail healthy and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of messages that Google Workspace users can send or receive.
-These limits don't prevent normal email use.
-They're designed identify any misuse of Gmail.
-For more information, see:
+To keep Gmail responsive and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of messages that your users can send or receive.
+These limits don't prevent typical email use.
+They're designed to prevent misuse of Gmail.